kayoyin/Prodigy/README.md

 ```
 $> git lfs clone https://github.com/kayoyin/ProdigyModels.git
 ```
-*note that this will take few minutes because of the large file sizes*
+*note that this will take seveal minutes due to the large file sizes*

 <a name="usage"></a>